Leafwing-Studios/fop-rules/docs/rules/combat/acting-in-combat/minor-actions.md

 Choose one:
 * Gain the benefits of a consumable magic item whose gear point total is less than or equal to your proficiency bonus.
 These are created using the Devise downtime activity.
 * Consume essence crystals directly to restore essence.
 You may only consume an amount less than or equal to your proficiency bonus at a time.
 Restore essence equal to 5 times the number of essence crystals consumed.
-* Temporarily attune to a magical item until the end of your next rest, ignoring the limits on the number of arms, armor or trinkets that you could normally be attuned to.
-Like usual, the enchantment point total of these items must be less than or equal to your proficiency bonus.
+* Temporarily attune (or unattune) to a magical item until the end of your next rest, ignoring your attunement limit.
+Like usual, the enchantment gear point total of these items must be less than or equal to your proficiency bonus.

 Using this action repeatedly risks **essence overload** as your body struggles to handle the intense magical energy.
 If you have used this action since you last completed a rest, make a Focus (Arcana) skill check.
 Gain 5 stacks of exhaustion, reduced by 1 stack for each 5 points of your skill check result.